pikeperchgames/pikeperchgames.github.io/index.md

 An arcade game about Rift’s crime and his fairy Fay.
 They have just robbed the Elf’s caravan.
 Help is on the way!
 Defend your booty from nasty colored caps!
 You're not a hero in this story… and are you not a protagonist?!
 But who are you?
 A faithful sidekick fairy who helps without hints.
 Heal, give ammo and do anything for saving life of your partner.

-This game was developed over the weekend as a submission for the "[GMTK 2023 Jam](https://itch.io/jam/gmtk-2023/rate/2162776)"
+This game was developed over the weekend as a submission for the [GMTK 2023 Jam](https://itch.io/jam/gmtk-2023/rate/2162776).\
-And updated as a submission for "[Post Jam "Jam" #7](https://itch.io/jam/post-jam-jam-7/rate/2162776)"
+And updated as a submission for [Post Jam "Jam" #7](https://itch.io/jam/post-jam-jam-7/rate/2162776).

 **Release date - 09.07.2023**